Murder of Teresa Sievers: Aftermath

-On June 29, 2015, Teresa was found dead at her home by a family friend.
+On the morning of June 29, Teresa was found dead at her home by a family friend.
 Mark had called the friend to check up on her after she failed to show up at work.
 She was discovered lying on the kitchen floor and investigators found a hammer next to her body.
 A week later, her funeral took place at Unity Church in Naples.
-Mark attended the funeral and walked down the church aisle with his two daughters, appearing distraught.
+Mark attended the funeral appearing distraught.
 At the funeral, he gave a speech and said, "I was, and still am, the luckiest man in the world."

 No leads came in the case for nearly two months.
 In August 2015, police acted on a tip and arrested Rodgers and Wright in Missouri.
 Both men were charged with murder.
-Rodger's girlfriend helped police with their investigation and told them that Rodgers had admitted to killing Teresa Sievers.
-She claimed that Rodgers had told her that Mark Sievers had hired Wright, who then hired Rodgers to murder his wife for life insurance money.
+Rodgers' girlfriend helped police with their investigation and told them that Rodgers had admitted to killing Teresa.
+She claimed that Rodgers had told her that Mark had hired Wright, who then hired Rodgers to murder his wife for life insurance money.

-In December 2015, Mark Sievers was charged with murder after a connection was found between him and Wright.
-Suspicion had been on Mark from early on.
+By this time, Mark Sievers had already been under suspicion.
+In December 2015, he was charged with murder after a connection was found between him and Wright.
 Hours after Teresa's funeral, investigators had watched him throw computer equipment into a dumpster behind the couple's medical office.
 While Mark had initially been cooperative and handed over his cell phone to investigators, he later refused to cooperate.

-On May 11, 2016, Teresa's mother gained custody of Teresa's children as the case prepared to move toward trial.
+On May 11, 2016, Teresa's mother gained custody of the Sievers couple's children as the case prepared to move toward trial.

 Trials

 Wright took a 25-year plea deal in exchange for his testimony against Mark and Rodgers.
 In 2016, Wright pleaded guilty to second-degree murder and was sentenced to twenty-five years in prison.
 Rodgers initially faced a first-degree murder charge and the possibility of the death penalty.
 However, he was found guilty of the lesser charge of second-degree murder, in addition to trespassing.
 On October 23, 2019, a Lee County jury found him guilty and on December 12, he was sentenced to life in prison.

-Mark Sievers was found guilty of first-degree murder.
-On December 4, 2019, he was convicted of first-degree murder and the jury unanimously recommended he receive the death penalty.
+On December 4, 2019, Mark Sievers was convicted of first-degree murder and the jury unanimously recommended he receive the death penalty.
 On January 3, 2020, Judge Bruce Kyle sentenced him to death.
 He remains on death row at Union Correctional Institution.
 On November 17, 2022, his conviction was affirmed by the Florida Supreme Court and his death row appeal was denied.
-On December 1, 2022, Sievers filed a new motion for a rehearing in hopes of reversing the ruling.
+Two weeks later, Sievers filed a new motion for a rehearing in hopes of reversing the ruling.